 TwinMesh BlogTopics on Reliable CFD Simulation of Rotary PD Machines

-Next free TwinMesh webinar on 9th of July 2019 at 3pm (CEST): find out more about how TwinMesh and ANSYS CFX allow for reliable 3D CFD analysis of rotary positive displacement machines such as screw compressors, lobe pumps, vane pumps, Wankel engines, gear pumps, progressive cavity pumps, or scroll expanders!
+Next free TwinMesh webinar, March 30, 2022 at 2pm (CEST): find out more about how TwinMesh and Ansys CFD allow for reliable 3D CFD analysis of rotary positive displacement machines such as screw compressors, lobe pumps, vane pumps, Wankel engines, gear pumps, progressive cavity pumps, or scroll expanders!

 We are pleased to announce that TwinMesh by CFX Berlin will be exhibitor at NAFEMS World Congress 2021 from October 25-29 in Salzburg, Austria.
 The NAFEMS World Congress covers every aspect of CFD, FEA and multiphysics engineering analysis and simulation.

 This video by CFX Berlin is a webinar recording from 10th June 2021 and it demonstrates how to perfom reliable CFD analysis of rotating positive displacement machines using TwinMesh™ and Ansys CFD.

 In this webinar on September 29th 2020 you can learn about the state of the art in terms of engineering simulation tools, together with the best practices and methodologies used by market-leaders for the design and development of: compressors, centrifugal pumps (centrifugal, axial, single / multi impeller, etc.), and volumetric machines (pistons, lobes, gears, etc.).